thornjad/todo-light/readme.md

 # todo-light - highlight TODO and similar keywords

 _Author:_ Jade Michael Thornton<br>
-_Version:_ 1.2.0<br>
+_Version:_ 1.2.1<br>

-Highlight TODO and similar keywords in comments and strings.
+Highlights TODO and similar keywords in comments and strings.

 You can either turn on `todo-light-mode` in individual buffers or use the the global variant `global-todo-light-mode`.
 Note that the option